d3/d3-hierarchy/README.md

 Constructs a root hierarchy node from the specified hierarchical *data*.
 The specified *data* must be an object representing the root node, and may have a *data*.children property specifying an array of data representing the children of the root node; each descendant child *data* may also have *data*.children.
 See [d3.hierarchy](#hierarchy) for an example.

-This method is typically not called directly; instead it is used by hierarchical layouts to initialize root nodes.
+This method is typically not called directly; instead it is used by hierarchical layouts to construct root nodes.

 <a name="node_data" href="#node_data">#</a> <i>node</i>.<b>data</b>